 Recently, I got a thoughtful comment asking my why I am so fascinated by it.
-I drafted several iterations of a response, but wasn’t satisfied with any of them as they were either too theoretical or shallow.
-So, I am giving this topic another try, but this time from my personal experience.
-It may not be prudent to reveal too much about myself, but I will take my chances.
-Continue reading
+I drafted several iterations of a response, but wasn’t satisfied with any of them as they were either too theoretical or shallow.… Continue reading →

 I am in Houston — first time in four years.
 I haven’t visited Houston frequently since college.
 Yet, every visit I had has reminded me, without fail, one particular visit I had thirteen years ago.

 I charged through the five-day South by Southwest (SXSW) Interactive Festival.
 The Interactive part of the annual SXSW festival focuses on emerging technology, and the hot topic for this year is social media.
 I pushed myself to attend 90% of the panels my schedule allowed.
-I reckon that 30% of the panels I attended were worthwhile.
-Not a bad haul.
-Continue reading
+I reckon that 30% of the panels I attended were worthwhile.… Continue reading →